kaltura/developer-platform-docs/documentation/Secure_Control_and_Govern/Content-Categories-Management.md

 1. The end user must be added as a member of the category by using the [`CategoryUser`](https://developer.kaltura.com/api-docs/Enrich_and_Organize_Metadata/categoryUser) service.
 2. The privacy context should be passed in the application session (KS) whenever making API requests in the [`privacycontext` KS privileges](https://knowledge.kaltura.com/node/229#privacycontext).

-> `privacyContexts` provides a means to set multiple entitlement application contexts per category with comma-seperated list of unique keys.
+> `privacyContexts` provides a means to set multiple entitlement application contexts per category with comma-separated list of unique keys.
 The Privacy Context configuration for an application guarantees the following:
 User’s entitlements to content in the application are determined based on the specific categories the application is integrated with.
 Categories that are not directly integrated with the application can be used for any content organization and applicative classification purposes.
 A content item can be shared with such categories with no impact on their visibility to end-users through the application.